CycloneDX/guides/ML-BOM/en/0x91-Appendix-B_References.md

 # Appendix B: References

-This appendix includes references to resources, standards, technologies and models used within this guide.
+This appendix includes references to resources, standards, technologies, and models used within this guide.

 #### CycloneDX references and resources